githubEdit

 Wrap Konsist Code In Test

 The declaration validation logic should be protected through automated testing.
-By wrapping Konsist checks within standard testing frameworks such as JUnit or KoTest, you can verify these rules with each Pull Request:
+By wrapping Konsist checks within standard testing frameworks such as JUnitarrow-up-right or KoTestarrow-up-right, you can verify these rules with each Pull Requestarrow-up-right:

-The JUnit testing framework project dependency should be added to the project.
-See starter projects to get a complete sample project.
+The JUnitarrow-up-right testing framework project dependency should be added to the project.
+See starter projectsarrow-up-right to get a complete sample project.

 Note that test class has a KonsistTest suffix.
 This is the recommended approach to name classes containing Konsist tests.